Python lazy loading and namespace packages

 The common path which is exercised by most of the developers out there is that

-gets installed into the same virtualenv
+the pkg and pkg_foo gets installed into the same virtualenv by the developer

-and everything works as intended, because the site-packages
+and everything works as intended, because the site-packages directory in that virtualenv

 would contain the following subtree: